 He took a breath, and I turned up the sound.
 “Final score,” he said, Pirates six, Cubs three.”

 Much of this story is true.
+Herbert Nicholson was real.
+(Let’s hope his spirit still is.)
 All of it is copyright © by Chuck Fager.

 Manzanar is now a national historic site, managed by the National Park Service.